pingcap/docs-dm/en/migrate-from-mysql-aurora.md

 # The global configuration of block and allow lists.
 Each instance can quote it by the configuration item name.
 block-allow-list:                     # Use black-white-list if the DM's version <= v1.0.6.
   global:
-    do-tables:                        # The allow list of the upstream table to be replicated
+    do-tables:                        # The allow list of the upstream table to be migrated
-    - db-name: "test_db"              # The database name of the table to be replicated
+    - db-name: "test_db"              # The database name of the table to be migrated
-      tbl-name: "test_table"          # The name of the table to be replicated
+      tbl-name: "test_table"          # The name of the table to be migrated

 # Mydumper global configuration.
 Each instance can quote it by the configuration item name.
 mydumpers: